Uncategorized

 3. Panel Types

-The panel type affects color accuracy, viewing angles, and speed.
+Panel type affects color quality, viewing angles, and speed.

-- VA (Vertical Alignment): Great contrast and deep blacks.
-Good for movies and general work.
-Slower response times than TN.
+• VA: Great contrast and deep blacks.
+Good for movies and general use.

 4. HDR (High Dynamic Range)

-If you work with HDR content or want a better experience in games and movies, go for a monitor with certified HDR support.
+If you watch HDR content or game a lot, get a monitor with proper HDR certification.

 5. Refresh Rate and Response Time